rhdunn/cainteoir-engine/README.md

 4.  the espeak development libraries for espeak support;
 5.  the pico development libraries for svox pico support;
 6.  the poppler development libraries for pdf support;
+7.  the FFmpeg or libav libraries for ePub 3.0 Media Overlay audio support.

 To build the documentation, you need: